McPringle/apus/README.md

 | --speaker-avatar-background-color | transparent       | The color for the background of speaker avatars.                   |
 | --speaker-avatar-border           | none              | The border for the speaker avatars.                                |

+> [!NOTE]
-Default values may change in newer versions of *Apus*.
-The custom styles of some events are documented below.
+> Default values may change in newer versions of *Apus*.
+Compare your custom styles before and after an update.

 #### BaselOne